Home Warranty for Smart Home Devices: What's Covered in 2026

 Embedded Smart Features in Covered Appliances

-Many modern appliances come with smart features built directly into them — think a refrigerator with a touchscreen panel, a washer with a Wi-Fi-enabled app, or an oven you can control from your phone.
+Many modern appliances come with smart features built directly into them, like a refrigerator with a touchscreen panel, a washer with a Wi-Fi-enabled app, or an oven you can control from your phone.
 These are considered embedded smart features, and they receive mixed treatment under home warranty policies.

 • What's covered: The mechanical and electrical components responsible for the appliance's primary function.
 For a refrigerator, that means the compressor, evaporator fan, condenser coils, and cooling system.
 For a washer, that means the motor, drum, pump, and heating element.